 Cryptic Rock – You certainly have a unique style that sticks out, and it has been highly influential in Rock music.
 That is attributed, as you said, to the fact that you do not stay within a box.

 Uli Roth – Yeah.
-Talking about style, sure, I’ve got a certain something which sounds like me.
+Talking about style, sure, I’ve got a certain something that sounds like me.
 That is no matter which instrument I play; because that is my way of speaking musically and of expressing myself.
 Within that, I always love to have a huge framework.
 For instance, I can jump seamlessly from Flamenco to Baroque and make it one.

 That appeals to me; being musically multilingual, so to speak.
 I find that fascinating.
 I don’t want to be boxed in by any one thing.
 I understand that a lot of people are very happy doing just that.
 A lot of people are very happy doing nothing but the Blues, Country, Baroque, or Romantic music.
 That’s not me though.
 I like to almost do it all.
 There are certain types of music that I don’t really relate to so much.
 Other than that, I like to speak a lot of musical languages and reflect them in my playing.
 That’s why it’s sometimes very unorthodox.